 TSSD German Elite Troops - Part III

-Some more nicely sculpted poses.
-The guy on the left offers a bit of drama to any scene he participates in.
-The man with the sniper rifle is wearing one of those tent quarters (zeltbahn) which could be joined with another 3 parts to make a tent in the form of a pyramid to get some protection from the elements.
+The rest of the set includes 4 more nicely sculpted poses.
+The guy on the left pays homage to the Conte pose and offers a bit of drama to any scene he participates in.
+The man with the sniper rifle is wearing one of those tent quarters (Zeltbahn) which could be joined with another 3 parts to make a tent in the form of a pyramid to get some protection from the elements.

 TSSD German Elite Troops - Part IV